 (A) S (the mass of CO₂ or CH₄ per barrel of crude oil, condensate, or produced water) shall be determined using one of the following methods:

 1. Flash liberation test.
-Measure the amount of CO₂ and CH₄ liberated from crude oil, condensate, or produced water when the crude oil, condensate, or produced water changes temperature and pressure from well stream to standard atmospheric conditions, using ARB’s sampling methodology and flash liberation test procedure entitled “Flash Emissions of Greenhouse Gases and Other Compounds from Crude Oil and Natural Gas Separator and Tank Systems,” which is included as Appendix B of this article.
+Measure the amount of CO₂ and CH₄ liberated from crude oil, condensate, or produced water when the crude oil, condensate, or produced water changes temperature and pressure from well stream to standard atmospheric conditions, using CARB’s sampling methodology and flash liberation test procedure entitled “Flash Emissions of Greenhouse Gases and Other Compounds from Crude Oil and Natural Gas Separator and Tank Systems,” which is included as Appendix B of this article.
 The flash liberation test results must provide the metric tons of CO₂ and CH₄ liberated per barrel of crude oil, condensate, or produced water.
-The test results from the flash liberation test must be submitted to ARB as part of the emissions data report.
+The test results from the flash liberation test must be submitted to CARB as part of the emissions data report.
 When required to quantify emissions, flash liberation test samples must be collected at least annually.
 Flash liberation test samples may be collected from a single location/separator system, or from multiple locations; however, the sample(s) must be reasonably representative of the liquids to which the results are applied.
 A sufficient number of samples must be collected to reasonably represent the ratio of gas-to-oil, water, and condensate that are separated at multiple locations within a facility.

 2. Vapor recovery system method.
 For storage tank systems connected to a vapor recovery system, calculate the mass of CO₂ and CH₄ liberated from crude oil, condensate, or produced water as follows: